Skip to content

 If opposing zones are too close, the trade doesn't have enough room to work.

-How to Improve Your Zone Win Rate
+How Can You Improve Your Zone Win Rate?

 1. Be Selective